 We want a socialist democracy because we want to end the economic and social exploitation of man by man, class by class, or race by race.

-We want a cultural because we stand for equality and justice got all races, language and cultural.
+We want a cultural democracy because we stand for equality and justice for all races, languages and cultures.

-The DAP is committed to the attainment of the following 20 points of socialist and cultural democracy, which I will henceforth call ‘Serdang’s 20 Points” Socialist Democracy:
+The DAP is committed to the attainment of the following 20 points of socialist and cultural democracy, which I will henceforth call ‘Serdang’s 20 Points’.